What is it?

 Do professional clients receive the same protections as retail clients?

-There are a few protections afforded to retail clients that professional clients don’t receive.
+There are certain protections that retail clients will receive that professional clients don’t.
+Professional clients may not be able to access the Financial Services Compensation Scheme (FSCS).
 Negative balance protections don’t apply to professional clients, who have an obligation to make additional payments if their account falls into a negative balance.

 • We need to use clear language when talking to retail clients, but we can use more sophisticated language when talking to our professional clients.